COVID-19 Health Implications and Related Student Accommodations

 Category 1: I AM AT HIGH RISK

-This category refers to students that are at an increased risk for severe illness due to certain underlying medical conditions as defined by the Centers for Disease Control (CDC).
+This category refers to students that are at an increased risk for severe illness due to certain underlying medical conditions as defined by the Centers for Disease Control (CDC) and their condition rises to the level of a disability.

 Category 2: I CANNOT TOLERATE FACE COVERINGS